peter88213/nv_writer/README.md

     - Switch to the next or previous section.

 > [!CAUTION]
-> This is an experimental Alpha release.
+> This is an experimental Beta release.
 > Please check the results with *OpenOffice/LibreOffice Writer*, and report any issues if something seems strange.
 > Feel free to share your thoughts in the [novelibre discussion forum](https://github.com/peter88213/novelibre/discussions).